biotty/humble/README.md

 # Compiling the Interpreter

 This is a work-in-progress and there is not yet any full interpreter written in C++.
-But you are welcome to hack along, as a fellow humble programmer.
+Here is how
+I have this development set up.

 ## Get packages, i-e
 ```